A lasting memorial for those lost at sea

 Annual Service of Remembrance

 A Service of Thanksgiving is held each October at All Hallows by the Tower, for families and friends.
-This year's service took place on Thursday, 13th October.
+This year's service will take place on Thursday, 12th October.
 For more information please contact the Secretary.

 Entries in the Memorial Book are accompanied by an online entry on our publicly accessible Lost At Sea website.
 The information set out in the Memorial Book is the basis for the online entry, which can include a longer description as well as images and documents relating to the particular circumstances of loss and any historical context.